 In addition, our country advocates on the global stage.
-Canada will be attending the UN Food Systems Summit in 2021, ready to help identify solutions to the current global food crisis.
+In 2021, Canada attended the UN Food Systems Summit, ready to help identify solutions to the current global food crisis.

 “It is also time to re-examine how to ensure that our food system stays sustainable and supports biodiversity … Canada looks forward to contributing to this summit and to building more-resilient food systems both at home and abroad.”

 How Canadians are helping combat food insecurity

 Canadian organizations like Food for Famine donate gifts in kind